-Animation effects let you make objects move in your exported SWF files.
+Animation effects let you make objects move in your exported files.
 For example, you can apply a motion preset to an image that makes it appear to fly in from the left side of the screen while shrinking and spinning.
 Use the following tools and panels to animate documents.

 A related type of animation you can add in InDesign is a button rollover effect.
 For more information, see Create buttons.